menu

 Overview

 Warsaw is a very small village located in the state of New York.
 With a population of 3,630 people and just one neighborhood, Warsaw is the 416th largest community in New York.
-Much of the housing stock in Warsaw was built prior to World War II, making it one of the older and more historic villages in the country.
+Warsaw has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce